- Before You Apply

 - Submit your immunization records to UNO Health Services.

-After you're admitted to UNO, please visit the Admitted Students page to find out how to Accept your Admission to the University by logging into your MavLINK and next steps to becoming a Maverick.
+After you're admitted to UNO, see the Admitted Students page to find out how to Accept your Admission to the University by logging into your MavLINK and next steps to becoming a Maverick.
 Don't forget to file the FAFSA by the April 1 priority deadline for financial aid for the Fall term.